“Every human being is the author of his own health or disease.” – Buddha

 More than ever, we are seeing more and more cases of depression and anxiety, and more and more medication being prescribed for these issues.
 But there is a fine balance between knowing when to prescribe medication for depression and anxiety – and when to look deeper.

 We also need to remember that the brain is an organ that has function.
-In my family medicine practice, I tend to treat mental health as a function that needs to be fixed, versus just prescribing medication to put a Band-Aid on the symptoms.
+In my family medicine practice at Evoke 5 Medical Center, I tend to treat mental health as a function that needs to be fixed, versus just prescribing medication to put a Band-Aid on the symptoms.
 Again, there is a very fine line and balance between knowing when to prescribe medication and when there is an underlying condition that needs to be treated.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) defines major depression as experiencing five or more of the following symptoms for two weeks or more: